BUENOS AIRES, Aug. 9, 2022 /PRNewswire/ --

 Average Revenue per user (ARPU) Cable TV (in P$ - Restated by inflation)

-**(Figures may not sum up due to rounding)
+**(Figures may not add up due to rounding)

-It is worth mentioning that the comparative figures for the previous fiscal year have been restated so that the resulting comparative information is presented in terms of the current measurement unit as of September 30, 2021.
+Comparative figures for the previous fiscal year have been restated so that the resulting information is presented in the current measurement unit as of June 30, 2022.

-The following table shows the evolution of the consumer price index (National CPI - according to INDEC's official statistics) for the last two fiscal years and as of September 30, 2020 and 2021, which were used to restate the figures in constant currency:
+The following table shows the evolution of the consumer price index (National CPI - according to INDEC's official statistics) as of June 30, 2022 and as of December 31, 2021 and 2020, which were used to restate the figures in constant currency:

 Price Index Variation